jeremytammik/RevitLookup/README.md

 The most up-to-date version provided here is for Revit 2017.

-If you are interested in an earlier release of Revit, pleae grab the latest approriate one from the [release list](https://github.com/jeremytammik/RevitLookup/releases), e.g., [2016.0.0.13](https://github.com/jeremytammik/RevitLookup/releases/tag/2016.0.0.13) for Revit 2016, [2015.0.0.8](https://github.com/jeremytammik/RevitLookup/releases/tag/2015.0.0.8) for Revit 2015, etc.
+If you are interested in an earlier release of Revit, please grab the latest approriate one from the [release list](https://github.com/jeremytammik/RevitLookup/releases), e.g., [2016.0.0.13](https://github.com/jeremytammik/RevitLookup/releases/tag/2016.0.0.13) for Revit 2016, [2015.0.0.8](https://github.com/jeremytammik/RevitLookup/releases/tag/2015.0.0.8) for Revit 2015, etc.